Lex-DRL/AID-guide/Building_better_worlds.md

 ### The best format atm
 The in-depth comparison of those formats is also in the colossal "AI Dungeon World Info Research and Reference" by birb, in the [World Info and Formatting](/AID%20WI%20Research%20Sheet.md#world-info-and-formatting) section.

 Some of the statements in that guide contradict each other, so some info must be outdated.
-What I got told in the AID discord is:
+What I got told in the AID discord server is:
 * `JSON` is discouraged because of how wasteful it is, requiring too much boilerplate code.
 * All Monky's formats are the most efficient ones in term of character/token saving.
 They're also simpler, easier to use, more readable and more forgiving to bad wording.
 So `Futureman` (the latest of Monky's) might be a good starting point for non-native speakers or for use with scripts like `EWIJSON` (see the next section).
 * `Zaltys`' format seems to be the most efficient one that also supports categories.
 And having those is a big deal.